Loophole-free Bell test

 In 1935, Einstein asked a profound question about our understanding of Nature: are objects only influenced by their nearby environment?
 Or could, as predicted by quantum theory, looking at one object sometimes instantaneously affect another far-away object?
-We tried to answer that question, by performing a loophole-free Bell test.
+Einstein did not believe in quantum theory’s prediction, famously calling it “spooky action”.